Loyalty ROI: What do your acquisition rewards cost?

 - Acquisition: Rewarding new users to engage with your product or service for the first time (ie. Referral Programs, Welcome Offers)

-- Revenue Generation: Rewarding customers to keep contributing to revenue (ie. VIP Programs, Flash Sales)
+- Revenue Generation: Rewarding customers to keep contributing to revenue (ie. loyalty programs, Flash Sales)

 - Re-activation: Rewarding churned customers to re-engage with your product or service (ie. Win Back Programs, Monthly-to-Annual Offers)